Keyword

 Delete Interaction: To delete an interaction, select Delete Interaction immediately under the external webhook checkmark.

-Once the Keyword Configuration step is complete, select Next to proceed to the Summary step.
+After the Keyword Configuration step is complete, you select Next to proceed to Summary.

 Summary

-The Summary step provides an overview of the campaign settings before activation..
+The Summary step provides an overview of the automation settings before activation.

-- Delivery Channel: Type of channel (SMS, WhatsApp) through which the campaign was sent.
+- Delivery Channel: Type of channel (SMS, WhatsApp) through which the automation was sent.

-- Sender: According to the sender type selected during campaign setup, it is used as the sender of the notification message.
+- Sender: According to the sender type selected during automation setup, it is used as the sender of the notification message.
+Each delivery channel has its own sender type (Sender number, Sender WhatsApp Business Account, RCS).

-Remember, each delivery channel has its sender type ( Sender number [SMS], Sender WhatsApp Business Account [WhatsApp], RCS [Agent] ). - Components: Type of components of which the interactive campaign is composed: Campaign type.
+- Components: Type of components of which the interactive automation is composed: Automation type.

-- Campaign Activation: Set the campaign delivery date (Live [Available if you set as delivery channel the SMS WhatsApp or RCS ), Save as Draft).
+- Automation Activation: Set the automation delivery date (Live [Available if you set as delivery channel the SMS WhatsApp or RCS], Save as Draft).